 1. Help!
 Help!
+Help!
 You need it?
 You got it!!!

 If you did not know how to swim and you were thrown into the deep end of the pool you would scream for help.
-You wouldn't worry about what people would be thinking of you.
-If you feel like the waves of Organic Chemistry are beginning to crash around you, come and get help before it is too late.
+You wouldn't worry how people would think of you and the fact that you couldn't swim.
+If you feel like the waves of organic chemistry are beginning to crash around you, come and get help before it is too late.
 In addition to the office hours in which I will be available there will be additional help provided by graduate teaching assistants (TAs) assigned to this class.
 Getting help is not a sign of weakness...it is a sign of strength.